 "Once, in the middle of a successful run, Al felt a little hoarse, so he simply closed his show and went down to Florida.
 The Shuberts had a fit.
 Jolson could be depended upon to draw in forty thousand dollars a week as against the average star's fifteen.
 So when he had been gone five days, they sent Stanley Sharpe down to see him.
-Sharpe found Jolson on the beach, surrounded by admirers, and Jolson was not even talking, instead he was doing what he ing, instead he was doing what he always does when he gets worried about his throat . . . writing on a pad. "'How are you, Al?' inquired
+Sharpe found Jolson on the beach, surrounded by admirers, and Jolson was not even talkmirers, and Jolson was not even talk-ing, instead he was doing what he always does when he gets worried about his throat . . . writing on a pad.
+"How are you, Al?" inquired